buttonsrtoys/mvvm_plus/README.md

     final headerText = get<MyOtherWidgetViewModel>(name: 'Header').someText;
     final footerText = get<MyOtherWidgetViewModel>(name: 'Footer').someText;

-## Adding additional ChangeNotifiers
+## Models

-Sometimes you want registered models that are not associated with Views.
-MVVM+ uses the [Registrar](https://pub.dev/packages/registrar) package under the hood which has a widget named "Registrar" that you can add to the widget tree:
+MVVM+'s Model class is a super class of ViewModel with much of the functionality of ViewModel.
+MVVM+ uses the [Registrar](https://pub.dev/packages/registrar) package under the hood which has a widget named "Registrar" that adds Models to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),